Marcelh1983/angular-document-viewer/README.md

     <ngx-doc-viewer [url]="doc" viewer="google" style="width:100%;height:50vh;"></ngx-doc-viewer>
 ```

+To

 #### API:

 Input:
 - url: document url.
-- viewer: google or office
+- viewer: google, office, mammoth
 - disableContent: 'none' | 'all' | 'popout' | 'popout-hide' = 'none':
     - none: no popup
     - all: adds an overlay to the whole iframe, which makes nothing in the document clickable/selectable